Journal · November 11, 2025

 A wedding planner typically handles everything from initial concept through the final day: venue selection, vendor management, design direction, budget tracking, and timeline creation.
 They're involved from the start.

-A day-of coordinator comes in closer to the wedding date and focuses on execution: managing the timeline, wrangling vendors, handling emergencies, and making sure everything happens when it's supposed to.
+A day-of coordinator comes in closer to the date and focuses on execution: managing the timeline, wrangling vendors, handling emergencies, and making sure everything happens when it's supposed to.
 Some couples hire a coordinator for the final three months; others hire a full planner from the beginning.

 Both roles matter.
 A good coordinator makes my job easier because they've communicated the timeline, they know the venue layout, and they keep people on track.
-I'll work with either.
-But understanding the difference helps you decide what you actually need.
+I'll work with either — but understanding the difference helps you decide what you actually need.

-The Planners I've Worked With Most
+The Planners I've Worked With

-Merry by Mia
+Merry by MiaAudrey's Farmhouse.

-Greater Good Events
+Greater Good EventsSpillian.

 Other Planners & Coordinators I've Worked With